 I fell in love with my heritage house on sight.
 I knew that I wanted to live within its old walls before I’d even been inside.
 It was built in 1855 by William McBride, Gore’s Landing’s first boat builder and coffin maker (his photo is in the Peterborough Canoe Museum).
 It’s a small and simple dwelling that retains most of its original character.

 When I left Hospice, “Smallbones Studio of Home Arts & Sustainable Living” was born.
 One of my favourite maxims is “Leap and the net will appear” (I’ve had it on my bulletin board for decades).
 I leapt.
-I began making natural, healthful and sustainable alternatives for the items that we use every day, things such as a simple bar of soap.
+I began making natural, healthful and sustainable alternatives for the items that we use every day, things such as a simple bar of soap, and I was also a chair caner.
 Then I opened a tiny shop in my front parlour.
-This website began in 2007.
-The shop is no longer open, but I have my front parlour back!
+This website/blog began in 2007.
+In October 2018, at almost 70, I finally decided to retire my shop!

 Simple living and becoming more “green”

 I love gardening — from organically grown vegetables and berries to native forbes, shrubs and trees.
 And, of course, there’s my “Sally Garden” devoted to beautifully coloured willows for basketry.
 The plan is to eventually delve into willow art and basketry.
 I’ve always wanted to experiment with living willow structures.
 Apart from the gardens, I mow very little ‘lawn’.
 I cut paths and one small section near the pond.
-A vegetarian since 1984 and now a vegan, I’m expanding the veg and herb gardens every year.
+A vegetarian since 1984 and vegan since 2010, I’m expanding the veg and herb gardens every year.

 My deep roots as an environmentalist have taken wing here.
 Although I don’t have the resources for things like solar or wind power, I’ve been able to implement many smaller things.
 The septic system failed shortly after buying the property, so I installed a composting toilet and greywater system.
 Composting everything compostable is second nature.
 I rarely buy new articles of clothing (there are a lot of thrift stores in this area that support various organizations).
 In 2004, I planted native shrubs & trees by the Gore’s Landing dock to help restore a touch of natural shoreline.
 They’ve thrived!
 Living as sustainably as possible has many rewards — the feeling of making a positive impact, no matter how small, is one of the most rewarding.